anbox-cloud/discourse-docs/explanation/ams.rst

 Since AMS exposes an HTTP interface, any tool can use the :ref:`reference_ams-http-api` to interact with AMS.
 Both the AMC (when running remotely) and the :ref:`Anbox Application Registry (AAR) <explanation_aar>` use this mechanism.
-You can also develop your own client by using the `AMS SDK <https://discourse.ubuntu.com/t/ams-sdk-api-reference/17845>`_.
+You can also develop your own client by using the :ref:`reference_sdks-ams-sdk`.

 .. _explanation_ams-security-certificates: